-The Museum offers internship programs for high school, undergraduate, graduate students and others throughout the year.
+The Museum offers internship programs for high school, undergraduate, and graduate students throughout the year.
 Interns work onsite at the Museum, though some of our internship programs combine onsite work with programs in other educational settings.
-Specific programs are geared to students in high school, university, professional schools, and the U.S. Military, Naval, Air Force, and Coast Guard Academies.

 The Museum has general internships available that provide exposure to the programs and services provided by the Museum.
 Offered on a rolling basis according to departmental need, prospective interns can expect to work in a broad range of capacities in support of the various functions of the Museum.

-Applications for general internships are currently open for Summer 2023
+Applications for general internships are currently closed and will reopen for Fall 2023

 - High School Apprenticeship Program